Semester Programme Classical Acting (Spring 2025)

 Application deadline

-Our short courses may close earlier than the above deadline if the course receives a high number of applications and all spaces have been filled.
+Short courses may close earlier than the above deadline if we receive a high number of applications and all spaces are filled.
 We encourage applicants to apply early and consider any additional time required for Visa applications and travel.

 Application Process